kalviumcommunity/S76_Pointless_gadgets_ever_invented/README.md

-Project Overview:This project is a fun and quirky platform where users can explore and contribute to a collection of utterly pointless yet oddly fascinating gadgets.
+Project Overview: This project is a fun and quirky platform where users can explore and contribute to a collection of utterly pointless yet oddly fascinating gadgets.
 The list varies for each user based on preferences, submissions, or popularity.

 Key Features: User Authentication Each user can create an account and log in to personalize their experience.
 Personalized Lists